-For more information on S&P Global ESG Score and UNGC score, please refer to the Index methodology available on www.spglobal.com/spdji/.
+For more information on S&P Global ESG Score and UNGC score, please refer to the Index methodology available on www.spglobal.com/spdji/ practices include sound management structures, employee relations, remuneration of staff and tax compliance.

 The Product strategy is also relying on systematic exclusions policies (normative and sectorials) as further described in Amundi Responsible Investment policy.